 One thing to consider on monthly service is fees and other charges.
-Many providers list a monthly price for their service, but fail to include their fees and hidden charges.
-These fee can be exorbitant; as much as 20 to 40% of the cost of service or as high as $5 to 10 per month per user.
+Many providers list a monthly price for their service but fail to include their fees and hidden charges.
+These fees can be exorbitant; as much as 20 to 40% of the service cost or as high as $5 to 10 per month per user.
 These fees can add up quickly.
-Beware of options that seem much lower that other providers without first checking into monthly fees.
+Beware of options that seem much lower than other providers without first checking into monthly fees.

-Your business is a certain size now but it doesn’t hurt to think about the future and potential future growth.
-Is the new phone system able to grow with you or will that involve paying for additional onsite equipment?
+Your business is a specific size now, but it doesn’t hurt to think about the future and potential future growth.
+Is the new phone system able to grow with you, or will that involve paying for additional onsite equipment?
 Onsite systems have a limit on the number of users depending on the onsite switching equipment.
-Equipment is often purchased in multiples of 4’s so adding just one more user can be expensive.
+Equipment is often purchased in multiples of fours, so adding just one more user can be expensive.
 With Hosted Voice service, users can be added as needed without incurring additional onsite equipment except for the desk phones themselves.
-If your business has seasonality to it you probably do not want to be locked into a contract because scaling down, at times, might be as important as scaling up.
+If your business has seasonality to it, you probably do not want to be locked into a contract because scaling down, at times, might be as important as scaling up.

 If you’re in the market for a new phone service soon, there’s not a whole lot of time to waste.
-Porting phone numbers can take several days and up to a few weeks depending on the provider.
+Porting phone numbers can take several days and up to a few weeks, depending on the provider.
 There is often the installation of onsite equipment for traditional systems or just new desk phones for cloud-hosted systems.
 Regardless, confirm your new provider can meet your timeline.
 The timeline should typically be a few weeks and not a few months.
 If it is longer than a few weeks, it could be a sign of unresponsive support.

-One often overlooked aspect is the level of customer service and support will you receive after implementing the new service.
+One often overlooked aspect is the level of customer service and support you will receive after implementing the new service.
 Is there a charge for ongoing support?
-Some providers charge for monthly or quarterly for support while others include support as part of the service.
+Some providers charge monthly or quarterly for support, while others include support as part of the service.
 The ongoing support you receive from your new provider is important when changing service.
 There can be soft costs for dealing with poor customer service that can really add up over time.

 Time for a new business communications system?
-Find out how you can save thousands of dollars compared to traditional phone service with Level365 that includes more features, information, functionality, and flexibility.
-Learn how we help small-to-medium companies connect, improve, and integrate communications with cloud-hosed Unified Communications.
+Find out how you can save thousands of dollars compared to a traditional phone system with Level365 that includes more features, mobility, and flexibility for your business.
+Learn how we help small-to-medium companies connect, improve, and integrate communications with cloud-hosted Unified Communications.

 Level365 offers a complete Unified Communications as a Service (UCaaS) solution with enterprise voice that is customizable and scalable for your business.
 Our service seamlessly integrates communication among desk phones, computers, and mobile devices to improve efficiency and collaboration.
 The UC platform extends beyond voice communications with Unified Messaging, Presence, Chat/SMS, Video Collaboration, Cloud Faxing, CRM Integrations, and more.